OscuroBok/OscuroBok_dashboard_BE/README.md

 ---

-## Key Features

-### Email-to-OTP Workflow
-- Users enter their email, triggering an OTP form.
-The OTP is verified against the backend to initiate a password reset.

 ### Role-Based Routing
 - Based on the user type (Admin/User), redirection occurs after login using a single API call.

-### Smooth Transitions
-- Components like email and OTP forms have smooth UI transitions for better user experience.

-### Form Validation & Feedback
-- Uses Formik to handle form state, and validation provides real-time feedback.
-Alerts are shown using `react-toastify`.

 ### Workflow Diagram